 Both social anxiety and avoidant personality disorder are very difficult to live with.
 If you think you may have one of these disorders, know that you’re not alone, and it’s not your fault.

 It’s not easy to let go of feelings of fear, anxiety, or inadequacy.
 If you avoid social situations because you worry about judgment or embarrassment, it’s time to think about therapy.
 You shouldn’t have to miss out on important aspects of life out of fear, and treatment with a counselor can help.

 Therapy can be incredibly helpful for social anxiety and avoidant personality disorder.
 Cognitive behavioral therapy (CBT) is especially beneficial for social anxiety treatment.
 This type of therapy helps you notice your negative thoughts that lead to worry, self-doubt, or self-criticism.
 Then, you learn ways to change your thinking habits to become more positive.

 Group therapy may also be a helpful form of treatment.
-You may not feel comfortable engaging in group therapy right away, but your counselor may suggest it after you’ve made progress toward conquering your social anxiety or avoidant personality disorder in individual therapy.
+You may not feel comfortable engaging in group therapy right away, but your counselor may suggest it after you’ve made progress toward conquering your social anxiety or AVD in individual therapy.
 Group therapy provides a place for you to connect with others who are going through similar struggles, and it’s a great environment to face your fears and practice interacting with people.

 Social anxiety and AVD have their differences, but treatment for the two disorders is usually similar.
 Regardless of the diagnosis, if you’re struggling with fear or avoidance of social interaction, therapy could be a valuable experience for you.